 A full range of career and job search videos are available in a close-captioned format for persons with hearing impairments.
-They can be viewed at the video station at the Job Seeker Center.
+They can be viewed at the video station at the NOVA Job Center.
 Available upon request.

 Accessible Computer Workstations:

 There are two height-adjustable workstations with keyboard trays available in the resource room.
 You can request them from the front area staff.
 The computer access technology listed below is available for use at the workstations with instruction guides which can assist you in getting started using the technology.
-CONNECT staff is not able to provide training on the technology.
+NOVA Job Center staff is not able to provide training on the technology.
 Please refer to the community resources section of this handout for information on assistive technology training sites.

 - Maxim Split Keyboard: This ergonomic keyboard can be adjusted to facilitate correct hand positioning while typing, which may benefit persons who have pain when typing due to a repetitive strain injury.

 - Big Keys Keyboard: The enlarged keys on this keyboard may be helpful for persons who have decreased hand coordination.

 - Keyguard Keyboard: This keyboard has a hard plastic cover with recessed keys, which may be helpful for persons with decreased hand coordination which causes them to accidentally hit keys.

 - Large Print Keyboard: The enlarged letters on this standard-size keyboard may be helpful for persons with decreased vision.

 - Kensington Trackball may be helpful for individuals who have decreased coordination or individuals who have pain when using a traditional mouse.

 - Joystick Plus is a mouse simulator that may be helpful for persons who have difficulty with coordination or cannot effectively use a traditional mouse or trackball.